vprobon/BIO650/assignment1.md

 > * Take a minute or two to see what BLAST options are available.
 Then, select "Protein BLAST" (we deal with protein sequences after all!!).
 > * In the top panel (titled "Enter Query Sequence") select the checkbox *"Align two or more sequences"*.
 Then two similar areas for entering sequences for comparisons become available.
 > To enter the data for all-versus-all sequence comparison you may
-	>> - open the FASTA file containing the sequences you downloaded in *Step 1* and copy-paste all sequences to the two text boxes provided, or
+	a. open the FASTA file containing the sequences you downloaded in *Step 1* and copy-paste all sequences to the two text boxes provided, or

-	>> - directly upload your files (use the "Choose file" button).
+	b. directly upload your files (use the "Choose file" button).

 > Scroll down to *"Algorithm parameters"* and choose the *"Max target sequences"* to the maximum possible value.
 Leave all other parameters to their default values.
 > Press the *BLAST* button to execute the comparisons.
 Be patient, the results will appear in a few moments.